 Health and Safety: Swimming Pool and Beach Safety

-We know that cooling off in the pool or relaxing on the beach are major holiday highlights.
-Whether you’re a toe-dipper, an enthusiastic splasher or a serious swimmer, it’s important to keep yourself and your fellow travellers safe when you’re near the water.
+We know that cooling off in the pool or relaxing on the beach are major holiday highlights - hello, the proofs in our name.
+But whether you’re a toe-dipper, an enthusiastic splasher or a serious swimmer, it’s important to keep yourself and your fellow travellers safe when you’re near the water.
 Only swim where it is permitted to do so and don’t swim anywhere that may be beyond your ability.
 Look out for safety notices and advice, and read our tips below to help you become a water safety wizard.

 General water safety